grantseltzer/blog/content/blog/how-go-slices-work.md

 z := x
 ```

-We have three seperate slices.
+We have three separate slices.
 What I want to briefly explore is the difference between y, and z.
 The difference has to do with how slices are implemented by Go.
-This can sometimes make for hard to track down bugs, so it's important to know.
+This can sometimes make it hard to track down bugs, so it's important to know.

 Try running the following code: